yonis-savary/cube/docs/101-introduction.md

   - Routing
   - Controllers
   - Middlewares
-  - Model Manipulation
+  - Model Manipulation (Simple SQL ORM)
 - Simple architecture, no magic code
-- Strong-Type Hint / PHPDoc for your IDE
+- Strong-Type Hint / Complete PHPDoc for your IDE

 Here is what your code can look like with Cube